 The other day I thought what would happen if someone decides to ask for one dollar with the goal of getting to $1,000,000 dollars? could it be done?

-When you think about asking 1000 people for a dollar your mind can easily comprehend that its allot of people to ask.
-Meaning if you were to spend lets say 2.5 minutes asking “Hello my name is ______ and I am trying to collect a dollar until I get to a million because I am just trying to prove it can be done” it would take you about 4 days asking for at least 11 hours per day and you would get to $1000.
-Sounds like allot of work.
+When you think about asking 1000 people for a dollar does not sound like allot of work but lets make this an exercise.
+If you were to spend lets say 2.5 minutes asking “Hello my name is ______ and I am trying to collect a dollar until I get to a million because I am just trying to prove it can be done” it would take you about 4 days asking for at least 11 hours per day just to get you to $1000 dollars.

 Effectively if you were to translate the above in to an hourly rate it would come to be $24 dollar per hour which is double the minimum wage.